 All visitors are welcome.

 Saturday, July 9th Glastonbury Pilgrimage.
 Click here http://www.glastonburypilgrimage.com/details.html. for more details of this years Pilgrimage programme.
 More details of transport for this year's from St. Peter's to Glastonbury will be announced nearer the time.

 28 The Edington Festival of

 Music within the Liturgy.
-Details of this year's programme will be found
+Details of this year's programme of music can

 In front of St Peter's is a War Memorial that often goes unnoticed.
 An article under the heading 'Remembering the Dead' our November Parish Paper explained the background to this Memorial.
 It was erected in 1920 - a year before the town's main Memorial in Long Street.
 The designer was the distinguished church architect, Sir Ninian Comper.